Tips on marriage and finances

 - Auto and home insurance.
 Can you consolidate auto policies and save?
 Also, when you buy a home or auto insurance policy, choose the highest deductible you can afford.
 It's the easiest way to lower your premium.

 - Life insurance/disability income insurance.
-Consider protection to make sure one spouse will be able to make ends meet without the other and protect your income in case of sudden illness or disability.
+Consider life insurance and disability income insurance policies to make sure one spouse will be able to make ends meet without the other and protect your income in case of sudden illness or disability.

 - Employer-sponsored retirement plans/IRAs.
 Take advantage of as many retirement savings options as your cash flow allows.
 With tax-advantaged contributions and tax-deferred potential growth, the earlier you start saving for retirement, the better.